Ellis Wayne Felker: Trial and controversy

 An autopsy performed for the police initially determined that Ludlam had been dead for five days when found.
 That finding would eliminate Felker as a suspect because of the police surveillance of him.
 However, the medical examiner, Dr. Whitaker, later testified at trial and changed the state's findings of time of death.
 He said that the air temperature, the state of decomposition of the body, the fact that Ludlam had been found wearing the same clothes as when she had last been seen, and the fact that missing and murdered persons are frequently killed soon after they disappear all led him to conclude that Ludlam had died two weeks before her body was found.
 (That was before Felker was under surveillance.)

 The prosecution based its case largely on circumstantial evidence pointing to Felker having met with Ludlam.
 They said that the case was similar to the sexual crime for which Felker had been convicted in 1977.
 The strongest physical evidence was hair found on Ludlam's clothes.
 The State Crime Laboratory said it might have been Felker's, according to microscopic examination of Felker's hair.
 Similarly, the state held that hair found at Felker's house matched Ludlam's, as did hair in his car.
-(However, that highly-subjective test of microscopic examination of hair is no longer considered scientifically reliable.
-Improvements in forensic testing have led most states other than Georgia to drop the use of such hair evidence, in favor of DNA analysis.)
+(However, that highly subjective test of microscopic examination of hair is no longer considered scientifically reliable.
+Improvements in forensic testing have led most states other than Georgia to drop the use of such hair evidence in favor of DNA analysis.)

 The defense conducted an independent assessment of the autopsy evidence and report and introduced it at the trial.
-Its expert concluded that Ludlam had died three days before the body was found.
-That would have eliminated Felker as a suspect.
-He maintained his innocence for the rest of his life.
+Felker's expert concluded that Ludlam had died three days before the body was found, which put into question his likelihood as a suspect, claiming that he had an alibi during the period of police surveillance.
+Felker maintained his innocence for the rest of his life.

 After a five-day trial, the Houston County, Georgia jury convicted Felker in 1983 of the rape, murder, aggravated sodomy, and false imprisonment of Ludlam.
 Given the aggravated circumstances of the crimes, Felker was sentenced to death.
 Felker's defense filed numerous appeal petitions during the following years.